Project

 end

-Sometimes you may need to hide unimportant lines of the backtrace, which are not related to your code base.
-You can use mine argument of the constructor, which is a regular expression or a string.
-When it's met in the backtrace, the printing will stop:
+Sometimes you may need to hide unimportant lines of the backtrace that are not related to your codebase.
+You can use the mine argument of the constructor, which is a regular expression or a string.
+When it's encountered in the backtrace, the printing will stop:

 require 'backtrace'